How to Plan a Major Trip

 One good space saver is to tie a sweater and a jacket around your waist for flights.
 It's a bit of a pain, but it's great to have the extra suitcase room.
 I actually wore sunglasses on my head even though I had regular glasses on during my flight from Sydney to Canada.
 I looked ridiculous, but it was the only way to get everything in my suitcase.

 Most airlines have a limit on liquids in carry on luggage.
 If you have toothpaste, contact lens solution, or any other liquid, it likely needs to be in a container less than 100 ml.
 Anything bigger needs to be in your checked baggage.
-Also, liquids and medicines should be in a clear bag that can be taken out for security.
+Also, liquids and medicines should be in a clear bag that can be taken out for security at airports.

 Check what travel documents you need for any country you are traveling to, such as a VISA